joelevering/gomud/README.md

   * ~~Add 'exits'~~
   * ~~Link some rooms~~
   * ~~Users can move between rooms~~
-  * Message sent by users are only displayed to people in their room
+  * ~~Message sent by users are only displayed to people in their room~~
+  * Enter/leave message when a user enters/leaves a room
 * Add a 'help' command to list basic commands
 * Chat Improvements
   * Don't send blank messages